Bull (2016 TV series): Casting

 Michael Weatherly, Geneva Carr, Freddy Rodriguez, Chris Jackson and Jaime Lee Kirchner were part of the pilot's main cast.
 Annabelle Attanasio, a main cast member for the first two seasons, did not return for Season 3 in order to direct an independent film.
 MacKenzie Meehan was added to the Season 3 main cast, with her character filling a role very similar to the one previously played by Attanasio.

 Eliza Dushku appeared in the final three episodes of the first season in a recurring role that was intended to become a regular role in Season 2.
 However, following a complaint Dushku made about Weatherly making sexually suggestive comments, she was fired.
 In December 2018, The New York Times reported that CBS reached a confidential settlement with Dushku which would pay her $9.5 million, her anticipated salary over four seasons as a regular cast member.

 In May 2019, Amblin Television announced they will no longer produce the series, with Spielberg, Falvey, and Frank no longer serving as executive producers.

 After appearing as a recurring character in the first four seasons, Yara Martinez was upgraded to series regular for season 5.

 On May 21, 2021, it was announced that Freddy Rodriguez would depart the series along with series producer and showrunner Glenn Gordon Caron.
-Two of the show's writers, Kathryn Price and Nichole Millard, are expected to take over as co-showrunners for season 6.
+Two of the show's writers, Kathryn Price and Nichole Millard, took over as co-showrunners for season 6.

+Release

 Broadcast

-Internationally, the series premiered in the UK on FOX on January 13, 2017, but due to channel's closure, moved to Sky Witness from Season 4.
-The series premiered in Australia on Network Ten on March 5, 2017.
-It debuted in New Zealand on Prime Television New Zealand on January 19, 2017.
-The second season was premiered in Australia on Network Ten on October 15, 2017.
-In Italy, it debuted on Rai 2 on November 13, 2016.
-In France, it debuted on M6 on June 22, 2018.
-In the Philippines, the program was aired on GTV by 2021.
-In Germany and Austria, it began airing on 13th Street on January 11, 2017.
+Bull aired on CBS from September 20, 2016 until May 26, 2022.

+Syndication

+Reruns of Bull aired on Ion Television since January 26, 2024.

 Reception

 Critical response

-On the review aggregator website Rotten Tomatoes, the first season has an approval rating of 26% based on 23 reviews, with an average rating of 3.99/10.
-The website's critical consensus reads, "Michael Weatherly's performance is top-notch, but not enough to save a show that relies too heavily on a well-worn series of legal show tropes and an off-putting premise."
-Metacritic, which uses a weighted average, assigned a score of 40 out of 100 based on 19 critics, indicating "mixed or average reviews".
+On the review aggregator website Rotten Tomatoes, the show's first season has an approval rating of 22% based on 27 reviews, with an average rating of 4/10.
+The website's critical consensus reads: "Michael Weatherly's performance is top-notch, but not enough to save a show that relies too heavily on a well-worn series of legal show tropes and an off-putting premise."
+Metacritic, which uses a weighted average, assigned the season a score of 40 out of 100 based on 19 critics, indicating "mixed or average reviews".

 Ratings

+Accolades

+In 2021, the season 4 episode "Off the Rails" was awarded the Epiphany Prize for Most Inspiring TV or Streaming Movie or Program at the MovieGuide Awards.